azat-co/node-in-production/01-intro.md

 1. Securing your app with environmental variables
 1. Separating development and production dependencies
-1. Locking in dependency versions
+1. Locking in versions of dependencies
 1. Committing, packing modules or using private registry
 1. Deployment from branches